 In 2013, we made modifications to our Agri-Energy Facility designed to increase the isobutanol production rate.
-In June 2013, we resumed the limited production of isobutanol, operating one fermenter and one GIFT[®] separation system in order to (i) verify that the modifications had significantly reduced the previously identified infections, (ii) demonstrate that our biocatalyst performs in the one million liter fermenters at the Agri-Energy Facility, and (iii) confirm GIFT[®] efficacy at commercial scale at the Agri-Energy Facility.
-In August 2013, we expanded production capacity at the Agri-Energy Facility by adding a second fermenter and second GIFT[®] system to further verify our results with a second configuration of equipment.
-For these initial production runs, we demonstrated fermentation operations at commercial scale combined with the use of our GIFT[®] separation system using a dextrose (sugar) feedstock.
+In June 2013, we resumed the limited production of isobutanol, operating one fermenter and one GIFT® separation system in order to (i) verify that the modifications had significantly reduced the previously identified infections, (ii) demonstrate that our biocatalyst performs in the one million liter fermenters at the Agri-Energy Facility, and (iii) confirm GIFT® efficacy at commercial scale at the Agri-Energy Facility.
+In August 2013, we expanded production capacity at the Agri-Energy Facility by adding a second fermenter and second GIFT® system to further verify our results with a second configuration of equipment.
+For these initial production runs, we demonstrated fermentation operations at commercial scale combined with the use of our GIFT® separation system using a dextrose (sugar) feedstock.
 Based on the results of these initial production runs, in October 2013 we began commissioning the Agri-Energy Facility on corn mash to test isobutanol production run rates and to optimize biocatalyst production, fermentation separation and water management systems.

-In March 2014, we decided to leverage the flexibility of our GIFT[®] technology and further modify the Agri-Energy Facility in order to enable the simultaneous production of isobutanol and ethanol.
+In March 2014, we decided to leverage the flexibility of our GIFT® technology and further modify the Agri-Energy Facility in order to enable the simultaneous production of isobutanol and ethanol.
 In July 2014, we began more consistent co-production of isobutanol and ethanol at the Agri-Energy Facility, with one fermenter utilized for isobutanol production and three fermenters utilized for ethanol production.

 In September 2015, we began deploying additional capital at our Agri-Energy Facility, primarily designed to decrease the cost of production for isobutanol by bringing parts of the process to the facility that have previously been done off-site by third parties.
-Key equipment being installed at the plant include a distillation system to purify isobutanol on site, an addition to our seed train to improve our ability to grow our yeast on site and a stainless steel fermenter to replace one of the existing carbon steel fermenters that had reached the end of its useful life.
-The installation of this equipment is expected to decrease our cost of production of isobutanol, with a goal of producing isobutanol at our Agri-Energy Facility at a positive contribution margin in 2016.
-These capital projects are anticipated to be completed in the first or second quarter of 2016.
+Key equipment installed at the plant included a distillation system to purify isobutanol on site, an addition to our seed train to improve our ability to grow our yeast on site and a stainless steel fermenter to replace one of the existing carbon steel fermenters that had reached the end of its useful life.
+Completed in 2016, the installation of this equipment enabled increased isobutanol production volumes and decreased isobutanol production costs at our Agri-Energy Facility.

-Through December 31, 2015, we have incurred capital costs of approximately \$65.5 million on the Retrofit of the Agri-Energy Facility.
-The Retrofit of the Agri-Energy Facility includes a number of additional capital costs that are unique to the design of the facility, including additional equipment that we believe will allow us to switch between ethanol and isobutanol production, modifications to increase the potential production capacity of GIFT[®] at this facility and the establishment of an enhanced yeast seed train to accelerate the adoption of improved yeast strains at this facility and at future plants.
+Through December 31, 2016, we have incurred capital costs of approximately \$70.8 million on the Retrofit of the Agri-Energy Facility.
+The Retrofit of the Agri-Energy Facility includes a number of additional capital costs that are unique to the design of the facility, including additional equipment that we believe will allow us to switch between ethanol and isobutanol production, modifications to increase the potential production capacity of GIFT® at this facility and the establishment of an enhanced yeast seed train to accelerate the adoption of improved yeast strains at this facility and at future plants.
 Capital expenditures at the Agri-Energy Facility also include upfront design and engineering costs, plant modifications identified as necessary during initial startup operations for the production of isobutanol and capitalized interest.